 They're also amazing for light.
 Because you're building along the side, you can stick a load of rooflights or even a full glass roof in, flooding the middle of the house with daylight—often the darkest part.
 Add some bi-fold doors at the back, and the whole space feels connected to the garden.

 It's also often less disruptive than a big rear extension.
-Building sideways can be simpler, and if you play by the rules, you might even dodge a full planning application.
+Building sideways can be simpler, and if you play by the rules, you might even be able to avoid a full planning application.

 The Boring (But Essential) Bit: Rules & Regs